Family In SUV May Have Intentionally Driven Off Cliff, Police Say

 KGW reports: "Baarts said items were retrieved from the home during the search, including computers, credit cards and bank statements.
 On Sunday morning, [Baarts] said CHP could not confirm that a suicide note was retrieved from the home.
 But during Sunday night's teleconference with media, CHP said there was no note left behind and no obvious indicator in the Hart's home to explain what happened."

-In 2011, Sarah Hart pleaded guilty to domestic assault in Douglas County, Minnesota, after she told authorities "she let her anger get out of control" while spanking her 6-year-old adopted daughter, court records show, according to AP.
+In 2011, Sarah Hart pleaded guilty to domestic assault in Douglas County, Minn., after she told authorities "she let her anger get out of control" while spanking her 6-year-old adopted daughter, court records show, according to AP.

 The family "often took spontaneous road trips to camp and hike and traveled to festivals and other events, offering hugs and promoting unity," AP says.

-Devonte, who is African-American, was captured in a photo in 2014 in Portland, Oregon, hugging a white police officer during protests over the police shooting of a black man in Ferguson, Missouri.
+Devonte, who is African-American, was photographed in 2014 in Portland, Ore., hugging a white police officer during protests over the police shooting of a black man in Ferguson, Mo.
 The photo was widely circulated by the AP.